 compilers this didn't occur.
 The Queens

-program gave an
+program gave a range

 error that made me wonder if the problem was with the Emulith display.